Jdeandrade22/project1JordanDeAndrade/README.md

 The generated resume is displayed on the console

-A markdown file containing the resume is saved in the project directory
+A markdown file containing the resume is saved in the project directory A database where all of the potential jobs are listed

+Sprint2:
+Able to read rapidResults.json

+implimented test cases in test_data_loading.py to test json loading and db table creation both scripts were linted with flake8
 ## **Author**

 Jordan DeAndrade